 Sidney R.Campion, The World of Colin Wilson: a biographical study, London: Frederick Muller Ltd, 1962.

 Daniel Farson, Soho in the Fifties, London: Michael Joseph, 1987.

 Barry Miles, London Calling: a countercultural history of London since 1945, London: Atlantic Books, 2010.

 Colin Stanley (ed), Around the Outsider: essays presented to Colin Wilson on the occasion of his 80th birthday, Winchester: 0-Books, 2011.

 Colin Stanley, The Colin Wilson Bibliography, 1956-2010, Nottingham: Paupers’ Press, 2011.

 Colin Stanley (ed), The Writing of Colin Wilson's 'Adrift in Soho' including Charles Russell's 'The Other Side of Town', Nottingham: Paupers' Press, 2016.

-Nicolas Tredell, The Novels of Colin Wilson, London: Vision Press, 1982.
+Nicolas Tredell, Novels to Some Purpose: the fiction of Colin Wilson, Nottingham: Paupers' Press, 2015

 Colin Wilson, Dreaming to Some Purpose, London: Century, 2004.